ArianFarzad/Leselounge/README.md

 Now you should have Leselounge up and running on your local machine using Docker.
 Enjoy exploring and managing your reading experience!

+## Postman Collection
+In the `docs` directory, we have provided a Postman collection to help you easily test and interact with the API endpoints.
+This collection includes pre-configured requests for all available routes, along with examples of request bodies, and headers.
+Simply import the collection into Postman to get started and explore the API's functionality.

+For authentication-protected endpoints, make sure to include a valid JWT token in the `Authorization` header as `Bearer <token>`.
+You can generate a token using the appropriate authentication endpoint and update the collection's environment variables with the token for seamless testing.

+This collection serves as a practical tool to streamline your development and integration process.